ArturoDent/find-and-transform/README.md

     "find": "(trouble)",               // can be plain text, a regexp or a special variable

+    "ignoreWhiteSpace": true,           // default = false, makes the find work across newlines and other whitespace

     "replace": "\\U$1",                // text, variables, conditionals, case modifiers, operations, etc.

     "replace": "$${ someOperation }$$",